Topographical Testing & Training.

 You’ll need to plan a route which is over 30 miles from Central London, using the Greater London Map.
 Name the closest stations to each of the start and finish points

-You will be given 4 random questions which are aimed to test your general knowledge.
-Don’t panic they are easy questions!
+You will be given several random questions which are aimed to test your general knowledge and use of the London A-Z.

 As you can see you’ll have to be able to use a map competently, have knowledge of the compass points, be able to use these to plan and execute any given route.
 Don’t worry if you feel unsure or apprehensive as we provide full training to cater for people with varied levels of learning & understanding.
 Just give us a call!
 Our dedicated trainer will put your mind at ease and get you through it.
 At the end of your training we discuss if you feel ready to take the test.